 Purchasing, receipt and storage

-There are no restrictions on the provenance of the plants that are purchased for restocking but applicants must follow latest guidelines as recommended by UK government or devolved administration.
+The management plan for the woodland should detail restocking (or woodland creation) requirements and demonstrate how the sourcing of this stock follows the latest guidelines as recommended by UK government or devolved administration.

 Material accounting

-Any timber extracted and outputs sold each year must be recorded and these records shall be made available to a Grown in Britain auditor.
+Any timber extracted and outputs sold each year must be recorded and these records shall be reported annually to Grown in Britain..

 Sales and delivery; product claims